Barca held to goalless stalemate at rainy Getafe

 Real have won the La Liga title nine of the last 11 times they have led going into the New Year.

-Third-placed champions Atletico Madrid can draw level on 35 points with Barca with a win at home to Villarreal on Sunday.
+Champions Atletico Madrid, sitting in third, can draw level with Barca on 35 points with a home win over Villarreal on Sunday.

-Valencia, in fifth, ended a run of two defeats and two draws when they beat Rayo Vallecano 3-0 at the Mestalla.
+Valencia, in fifth, ended a run of two defeats and two draws when they beat Rayo Vallecano 3-0 at the Mestalla despite having midfielder Andre Gomes sent off with around 20 minutes left when he earned a second booking.

 Victory for the club recently taken over by Singapore billionaire Peter Lim closed the gap with fourth-placed Sevilla, who host Eibar on Sunday, to one point.